ChandanPolai/QR-Code-Genrator/readme.md

-#this a simple api based project
+#this a simple api based project to create a qr code genrator